umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

     Visit the [Property Editors page](https://our.umbraco.com/documentation/Extending/Property-Editors/) for more details about extending this service.
     :::

-3. Let's replace that `alert()` with some code that can instantiate the pagedown editor:
+3. Let's replace the `alert()` with some code that can instantiate the pagedown editor:

     ```javascript
     var converter2 = new Markdown.Converter();